Ismail-ahmadi/going-green-in-jakarta/pages/faq.md

       be more involved in planning or running projects.
     question: Q1.
 What is Going Green in Jakarta?
   - answer: >-
-      Creating a longer term strategy and structure takes time.
-Since we’re so new, we have started by focusing on the 3 goals that came top in our FB poll that was run in January 2018.
+      We have started by focusing on the 3 goals that came top in our FB poll that was run in January 2018.

       <br /> 1.
-Helping more households dispose of waste responsibly by linking
+Helping more people to reduce their own waste and dispose of it
-      them to trash collectors and oragnisations who recycle or upcylce.
+      responsibly.

       <br /> 2.
 Collecting and sharing information about living green in Jakarta
-      (e.g. shops, restaurants, products, zero-waste lifestyle).
+      (e.g. shops, restaurants, products, zero-waste lifestyle) and doing talks in companies, schools and other communities.

       <br /> 3.
 Using our consumer power to encourage shops and other businesses
-      in Jakarta to use less plastic, and supporting relevant campaigns.
+      in Jakarta to reduce waste, and supporting relevant campaigns.

-      <br /> This will give us some time to figure out more organically how we
-      want to function, how we best work together, etc before we come to any big decisions or start bigger projects that require more clarity on ways of working and where we’re going than we currently have.
     question: Q2.
 What are the group’s long term goals and plans?
   - answer: >-
       Our Facebook group is already a lively place for hosting discussion and